giantswarm/sloth-rules/areas/platform/teams/cabbage/ingress/README.md

-# SLO Documentation for Teleport Service
+# SLO Documentation for Ingress Service

 This document outlines the Service Level Objectives for the Ingress service managed by the Cabbage team.